 This section states the main marketing objectives that the company would like to attain in the coming period and discusses the key issues that might affect these objectives

 Outlines the broad logic by which the business plans to achieve its marketing objectives, and the specific target markets, positioning, and budgets.
 It also outlines specific strategies for each element in the company’s marketing mix

 This area of the marketing plan outlines how marketing strategies will be turned in to specific actions, tactics, and programs, answering the following questions: What will be done?
 When will it be done?
 Who is responsible?
 And How much will it cost?

 This section details a formal marketing budget for all activities outlined in the previous sections.
-It forms the basis for marketing’s operations, including materials, production, scheduling, personnel, and other activities.
+It forms the basis for marketing operations, including materials, production, scheduling, personnel, and other activities.

 The final section outlines the key indicators that will be used to monitor progress and allow management to review the implementation and success of the overall marketing plan.

 Every company must design a marketing organization or department that can carry out its marketing strategies and plans.
-Here we are going to explore the various ways that Modern marketing departments can be arranged.
+Here we are going to explore the various ways that modern marketing departments and the marketing team can be arranged.

 The most common type of structure is the functional organization.
-Under this structure, different digital marketing activities are headed by a specialist, for examples, as social media manager will be responsible for all social media activities and report to the marketing director.
+Under this structure, different digital marketing activities are headed by a specialist, for example, a social media manager will be responsible for all social media activities and report to the marketing director.
 This functional marketing structure operates across all products and geographies.

 Companies that sell across countries or internationally, often use geographic organization.
 Its marketing people are assigned to specific geographic markets, which allows them to settle into a territory, understand customers, and work with minimal travel time and cost.

 Companies with many different products or brands often create product management marketing structure and use a platform for storing and managing digital content.
 Using this strategy, a product marketing manager develops and implements a complete marketing strategy and program for a specific product or brand.